karisigurd4/DocumentLab/Documentation/Examples.md

 * Sales reports
 * ...
 So many things.
 What can you think of?

+The common thing across these kind of documents across a wide domain of origins is not "where things are placed on the page" or in "which order things appear" but actually **contextual** information.
+For example, receiver information on invoices across 99% of invoices can be defined within a manageable set of patterns.
+DocumentLab will not care if you pass in an invoice from sender A, B or C even though they may look entirely different each one of them, we only care about matching distinct patterns common across those documents.

 The following image is used in this example.

 <img src="https://github.com/karisigurd4/DocumentLab/blob/master/DocumentLabCL/Examples/Example1.png" width="70%" />